jondkimball/swift-style-guide/README.markdown

 ### Type Inference

 Prefer compact code and let the compiler infer the type for constants or variables of single instances.
 Type inference is also appropriate for small (non-empty) arrays and dictionaries.
+For compiler optimization, Type inference is also appropriate MUST be used for array and dictionary literals.
 When required, specify the specific type such as `CGFloat` or `Int16`.

 **Preferred:**
 ```swift